-No major changes occurred in the fishing sector during 2008-2015.
+No major changes occurred in the fishing sector during 2008-2016.
 The Swedish management has succeeded to decrease some of the over-capacity (over-capitalisation due to too many licenses for specific fisheries).
 A funded scrapping campaign during late 2009 and beginning of 2010 and an introduction of an ITQ-system in the pelagic fishery have shown to be successful.
-Despite some additional vessels entering the fleet after 2011 due to new rules that private fishing-right owners must register their vessels after 2011, the traditional fleet has decreased over the whole period.

 The Swedish fleet consists of a majority of small vessels fishing with passive gear and a smaller number of larger vessels mainly using trawls.
 Most demersal and pelagic trawlers have their home port on the Swedish west coast.
 Pelagic trawlers on the west coast mostly target herring, sprat and mackerel.
 Pelagic trawlers operating in the northern part of the Baltic Sea mainly target vendance.
 Demersal trawlers in the Baltic Sea mostly target cod whereas demersal trawlers on the west coast mostly target Norway lobster and shrimp.
 Vessels using passive gears are spread along the entire Swedish coastline.
 Geographically, the activities are concentrated to ICES divisions IIIa and IIId and to some extent, divisions IVa and IVb.